-These three segments make up most of the brand’s audience, and they will receive different emails at different times according to the information collected about them.
+These three segments constitute the majority of the brand’s audience.
+They will receive distinct emails at varying times based on the gathered information about each segment.

-Starting with parents might be your evergreen audience, i.e., they will be receiving emails consistently during the year, which they will be opening for sure and engaging with them because they need that information consistently.
+Starting with parents might be your evergreen audience.
+They will be receiving emails consistently during the year, which they will be opening for sure, and engaging with them because they need that information consistently.

 Grandparents are active less frequently, maybe once a month, because they may not need as much information regularly.
 However, they may want to get their grandchildren something cute around the holidays, so they would want to see your emails.
 And then there are the gift-givers who would probably be active and engaged only two to three times a year.